nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 1. The _Result Display_ will show a success message with the employee's name that you have archived.
 2. Alex Yeoh's information will be removed from Employee Directory inside the _Main View_.

-Before executing:<br>
+Before the execution:<br>
 ![BeforeArchiveCommandScreenshot](images/BeforeArchiveCommandScreenshot.png)

-Figure x.
+Figure 20a.
 Screenshot showing the view before executing `c-archive 1` command

-After executing:<br>
+After the execution:<br>
 ![AfterArchiveCommandScreenshot](images/AfterArchiveCommandScreenshot.png)

-Figure x.
+Figure 20b.
 Screenshot showing the outcome of an `c-archive 1` command

 #### 3.11 Archiving all employees : `c-archive-all`